ciel-lang/CIEL/docs/repl.md

 ## Quick documentation lookup

-The documentation for a symbol is available with `:doc` and also by appending a "?" after a function name:
+The documentation for a symbol is available with `%doc` and also by appending a "?" after a function name:

 ```
-ciel-user> :doc dict
+ciel-user> %doc dict
 ;; or:
 ciel-user> (dict ?
 ```